blockspacer/CXXCTP/README.md

 ## Writing code that writes code
 You can write custom C++ scripts for source code transformation or use existing ones.

-CXXCTP loads all C++ scripts from ctp_scripts folder.
+CXXCTP loads all C++ scripts from ctp_scripts folder in lexicographical order.

 You can use `#include`, use filesystem, access internet, e.t.c. in C++ scripts.